Fanchengyan/REDCAPP/README.md

 conda install -c conda-forge netCDF4 pygrib numpy scipy -y
 ```

-Then, install REDCAPP to your python site-package:
+Then, install REDCAPP to your python site-package (This commend only for Python 3 version):

 ```bash
 python setup.py install